ZainAli26/sample-api/README.md

-# sample-api
+# Project Name

 It's a sample project for building APIs with typescript and express

----

-# Project Name

-Short description of the project.

 ## Table of Contents